Second Battle of Quảng Trị: Battle

 By 10 July, the forward units of the VNMC 1st, 3rd, 5th, 7th and 8th Battalions were on a line that ran generally from the bend in Route 555 as it turned west toward Quảng Trị, eastward to the coast.
 With the Airborne Division stalled on the outskirts of the city, VNMC commander General Bùi Thế Lân was reluctant to expose an unprotected flank as his division continued northward.
 To break the impasse, Lân decided to move one battalion by helicopter across the Vĩnh Định River to a position just northeast of the city while two battalions would assault PAVN positions from east to west.
 The mission of the Marines was to block Route 560 and to prevent the PAVN from resupplying their forces in the city itself.

 On 11 July, following preparatory B-52 strikes, the VNMC 1st Battalion was deployed by HMM-164 and HMM-165 helicopters to two landing zones 2 km northeast of the city to cut Route 560, the main PAVN supply line.
 This move would force the PAVN to reinforce and resupply across the Thạch Hãn River, making them vulnerable to air strikes.
-The helicopters were met by heavy anti-aircraft fire with one CH-53 being hit by an SA-7 and crashing with 2 U.S. Marine crewmen and 45 Vietnamese Marines killed.
+The helicopters were met by heavy anti-aircraft fire with one CH-53 being hit by an SA-7 and crashing with two U.S. Marine crewmen and 45 South Vietnamese Marines killed.
 Two CH-46s were shot down and their crews rescued by helicopters from the U.S. Army Troop F, 4th Cavalry while another 25 helicopters were damaged.
-Despite these loses the Vietnamese Marines deployed successfully and consolidated their positions with air and artillery support against the opposing PAVN 48th Regiment, 320B Division.
+Despite these loses the South Vietnamese Marines deployed successfully and consolidated their positions with air and artillery support against the opposing PAVN 48th Regiment, 320B Division.
 The Marines killed 126 PAVN, captured six, secured large quantities of material, and flanked the PAVN position.
 Fighting continued in the area for three days before the PAVN retreated to the west.
 During the same period the 7th Battalion overran an armored regiment's command post.
+A ban on U.S. airstrikes within the city was instituted on 15 July because Thiệu wanted Quảng Trị recaptured by his army without American assistance.
+However an attack of the ARVN against the PAVN on 3 August bogged down, so Thiệu was forced to lift restrictions on U.S. airstrikes within Quảng Trị.
+The Republic of Vietnam Air Force (RVNAF) received some of the CBU-55 fuel-air devices from the U.S. in time to try them against the PAVN in this battle.